amigavision/amigavision.github.io/ntsc.md

 In 2023, we completely reworked how this is handled, so you no longer have to manually switch to NTSC, which has tall pixels at 5:6 PAR, as demonstrated here in Defender of the Crown.
 Most emulators and video captures seen online get this wrong and use 1:1 pixels instead, so we built an implementation that handles all the variants correctly on MiSTer.

-All these align to the 1080p/4K 16:9 pixel grid while having the correct Pixel Aspect Ratio, so you will not get any shimmering or non-integer pixels.
+All of these align to the 1080p/4K 16:9 pixel grid while having the correct Pixel Aspect Ratio, so you will not get any shimmering or non-integer pixels.

 <script>
 document.addEventListener("DOMContentLoaded", () => {